min2ha/ukwa-site/content/target/22831/index.en.md

   "subject": null
 }

-# Simon Sansome on Facebook (Liberal Democrats candidate for Charnwood)

 Simon Sansome stood as Liberal Democrats Candidate for Charnwood at the 2015 General Election but was not elected.